HalcyonSolutions/MultiHopDatasetConstruction/relation_pruning/README.md

 ### Description:
 to run:

-`python relation_classification.py --input Head20K.csv --row 4000` -- pruning will start from row 4000 and onwards
+`python relation_classification.py --input Head3K.csv --method 2` -- pruning will start from row 11 and onwards

+- `use python pruning --help` to learn more about arguments
+- ``
+- `--method 1` is written for `Head23K.csv` and `--method 2` is for `Head3K.csv`

-Every successful row `pruning` will save the data into `Head20K.csv`.
+Every successful row "pruning" will save the data into `Head3K.csv`.

-`gpt-4o-mini` sometimes can't prune a row, so I give it 3 attemps, after which I skip it!
+`gpt-4o-mini` sometimes can't prune a row, so I give it `th = 3` attemps, after which I skip it.
+Skipped rows are written in the `failed_heads.txt`

+- If you're done with main pruning, run `python --input Head3K.csv --method 2 --th 5 --run_failed True`, though I think right now this is unnecessary since code is improved

 ### Add openai token
 you can create a `.env` file locally and paste `OPENAI_API_KEY=abc123` key there.
 Follow this tutorial https://platform.openai.com/docs/quickstart